-This document is the official documentation for the R package IsoriX.
-It explains how to use IsoriX and provide information about the underlying methods.
-This document will keep evolving so to become progressively more complete and accurate.
+Welcome to the official documentation for the R package IsoriX.
+This bookdown (a particular form of R documentation) explains how to use IsoriX and provide information about the underlying methods.
+The content will keep evolving so to remain up to date with the current version of IsoriX, as well as to become progressively more complete and accurate.
 In early versions of IsoriX, the documentation was included as vignettes attached to the package, but we have decided to move the content here.
-That way we can put more things, better pictures and update the documentation independently from the package.
+That way, we can include more content, display better pictures and update the documentation independently from the package.

 The IsoriX core Team is so far constituted by: